owing is all the rage — and that’s no exception within the LIT community.

 So in the midst of an evolving fitness landscape, it’s no surprise there is an increasing demand for at-home rowing options — particularly from individuals looking for an alternative to the standard, total-body cardio burns often garnered through running or spinning.

-And while we certainly subscribe to the motto, ‘different strokes for different folks,’ we also know that regardless of fitness background and experience, everyone is looking for proper technique, basic guidelines, and a better understanding of how to most effectively row.
+And while we certainly subscribe to the motto, ‘different strokes for different folks,’ we also know that regardless of fitness background and experience, everyone is looking for proper rowing form, basic guidelines, and a better understanding of how to most effectively row.
 So lets get started with the correct techniques to employ while using a rowing machine.

-The classic rowing stroke contains four phases — the catch, drive, finish, and release.
+PROPER ROWING MACHINE FORM & TECHNIQUE FOR BEGINNERSThe classic rowing stroke contains four phases — the catch, drive, finish, and release.

 STEP 1: CATCH